chiranjeev13/Inco-Task/README.md

       +--------------------------------------------------------+
 ```

-## 🎯 The Classic Millionaire's Problem
+## 🎯 The Yao's Problem of Millionaire's Problem

 > "Two millionaires wish to know who is richer without revealing their actual wealth."
 >